 Use your photographer as a resource

 Your photographer knows others that do great work in the industry.
 If you're in need of vendor recommendations, just ask them.
-They will happily refer you to people they trust.
+They will happily refer you to people they trust and have worked well with before.

 Stick to the schedule

-I know, I know, weddings are known for running late but the more you can stick to the timeline you and your photographer agreed upon the more time you’ll have for photos.
+Weddings are known for running late but the more you can stick to the timeline you and your photographer set up the more time you’ll have for photos.

-The most common reason we get behind schedule on wedding days?
-Hair and makeup took longer than expected.
+The most common reason my own brides get behind schedule on wedding days?
+Hair and makeup takes longer than expected.
 Fix this by doing a trail run, and time how long it takes.
 Then schedule them for the day of with ample time to finish.

 Look your best